Matthew 23: Verse 5

 Arthur Carr notes that "Jesus does not prohibit the practice of wearing phylacteries, but the ostentatious enlargement of them".
 He also observes that "it is thought by many that our Saviour Himself wore phylacteries".
 Their use is prescribed in Exodus 13:9 and Deuteronomy 6:8.

-The Scribes and Pharisees Denounced (23:13–36)
+The scribes and Pharisees denounced (verses 13–36)

 While the previous pericope was directed to the crowd and the disciples, this part addresses the scribes and Pharisees, in the form of 'seven woes', a powerful climax to repudiate their leadership.